ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies how long to wait before deciding that a Connection has failed when trying to reliably deliver data to the destination.
-Adjusting this Property is only take effect when the underlying stack supports reliability.
+Adjusting this Property will only take effect when the underlying stack supports reliability.

 ### Connection group transmission scheduler {#conn-scheduler}